Posted April 26, 2021

-Genacross is now offering indoor visitation in the assisted living areas of our Napoleon, Toledo, Wolf Creek and Bethany Place campuses.
-Appointments must be made to visit loved ones.
+Genacross is now offering indoor visitation in the assisted living areas at our care campuses.
+The availability of visitation changes frequently, based on such factors as resident testing, employee testing, and community spread.
+Where visits are available, appointments must be made to visit loved ones.
 Each campus screens its visitors by taking temperatures and asking health-related questions.
 Please do not visit if you are not feeling well.
 Visitors to the campus will need to practice social distancing and must wear masks at all times.
 The area will be sanitized between each visit.

 We are very excited to implement this for our assisted living residents.
 We appreciate your understanding and cooperation, as we move forward in a safe manner with visitations.
 Please reach out to the appropriate campus to schedule a visit: